mfarda/MJSrecon/README.md

 - **URL Deduplication**: uro integration for URL shortening and deduplication
 - **Progress Tracking**: Real-time progress bars and logging
 - **Modular Architecture**: Easy to extend and customize
+- **Configurable Patterns**: All detection patterns, file extensions, and wordlists are configurable

 ## 📦 Installation